-Actuarial assumptions: The total pension liability (TPL) for each of the plans was determined by an actuarial valuation as of June 30, 2016 with the results rolled forward to June 30, 2017.
+The 2017 pension liability (TPL) for each of the plans was determined by an actuarial valuation as of June 30, 2016, with the results rolled forward to June 30, 2017.
 Besides the discount rate, the actuarial assumptions used in the valuation are summarized in the Actuarial Section of DRS' Comprehensive Annual Financial Report located on the DRS employer-resource GASB webpage.
-These assumptions reflect the results of OSA's 2007-2012 Experience Study Report and the 2015 Economic Experience Study.
+These assumptions reflect the results of OSA's 2007-2012 Experience Study and the 2017 Economic Experience Study.

-Additional assumptions for subsequent events and law changes are current as of the 2016 actuarial valuation report are as follows:
+Additional assumptions for subsequent events and law changes are current as of the 2017 actuarial valuation report are as follows:

-Inflation: 3.0 percent total economic inflation; 3.75 percent salary inflation.
+Inflation: 2.75 percent total economic inflation; 3.50 percent salary inflation (2017: 3.0 percent for total economic inflation; 3.75 percent for salary inflation).

-Salary increases: In addition to the base 3.75 percent salary inflation assumption, salaries are also expected to grow by promotions and longevity.
+Salary increases: In addition to the base 3.50 percent salary inflation assumption, salaries are also expected to grow by promotions and longevity (2017: salaries were expected to grow 3.75 percent).